Mastering the Art of Decision Making

 discernment.
 And it can allow us to mobilize our discipline.

 Before you choose, clarify your short- and long-term aims.
-Determine which of your many wants and don’t wants affected by the decision are the most important.
+Determine which of your many wants and don’t want to be affected by the decision are the most important.
 The big danger is that decisions that fulfill immediate wants and needs can prevent the achievement of our more important life goals.

 Be sure you have adequate information to support an intelligent choice.
 You can’t make good decisions if you don’t know the facts.